TasmoAdmin/TasmoAdmin/README.md

   * php-curl php-zip Modules installed

 ### Docker on Raspberry PI
-There are 2 docker SonWEB images available for Raspberry PI.
+There are 2 docker SonWEB images available for Raspberry PI (thanks @RaymondMouthaan !).

 * rpi-sonoff-alpine - An Alpine (3.7) based image with Apache2 and Php7 installed.